ing-bank/lion/packages/input-email/README.md

 ## Features

 - based on [lion-input](../input)
-- default label in different languages
-- makes use of email [validators](../validate/docs/DefaultValidators.md) with corresponding error messages in different languages
+- makes use of email [validators](../validate/docs/ValidationSystem.md) with corresponding error messages in different languages
-  - isEmail (default)
+  - IsEmail (default)

 ## How to use